remnrem/luna-doc/docs/ref/cc.md

    destrat out.db +CORREL -r CH1 CH2
 ```
 This allows easy plotting of correlation against spatial proximity, e.g. to spot extreme outliers.
-(Note: assuming the same map has been used, `S` will obviously be the same of all individuals.)
+(Note: assuming the same map has been used, `S` will obviously be the same for all individuals.)

-`ch-spatial-threshold` `ch-spatial-weight` to `CORREL`,
+`CORREL` also supports `ch-spatial-threshold` and `ch-spatial-weight`.

 <h6>Disjoint sets of highly correlated channels</h6>

-CORREL now prints disjoint sets of highly-correlated channels (as
+CORREL now prints disjoint sets of highly correlated channels (as
-defined by the `ch-high` option) channels, with `CHS` stratifier, if
+defined by the `ch-high` option), with `CHS` stratifier, if
 the `ch-high` option is given.